Skip to content

 After calcium and phosphorus, potassium is the most common mineral in the body.

 There are about 130–170 grams of potassium in the body.
-Most of this can be found in the intracellular fluid.
+Most of which can be found in the intracellular fluid.
 Only a few per cent is outside the cells in the bloodstream, where its concentration is strictly regulated.

 The role of potassium in the body

-Potassium is also involved in the transmission of nerve impulses and the regulation of muscle contraction.
+The mineral is also involved in the transmission of nerve impulses and the regulation of muscle contraction.

 The nervous system acts as a messenger between the brain and the body.
 The messages are transmitted as a nerve impulse and contribute to regulating, among other things, heart rate, reflexes and muscle contraction.
-Imbalanced potassium levels in the body can weaken muscle contraction and are particularly harmful to the heart.
+Imbalanced levels in the body can weaken muscle contraction and are particularly harmful to the heart.

 Which foods are good sources of potassium?